 Metaverse phishing scams will only become more common as the metaverse continues to grow.
 Brands need to be aware of the risks and take steps to protect themselves.

-Why are cyber criminals now turning to the metaverse?
+Why are cyber criminals now turning to their attention to the metaverse?
 One reason is that the metaverse offers a new level of connection that other digital channels don’t.
 This makes it an attractive target for cybercriminals.
 Cybercriminals have accumulated significant valuable data from users on other channels, and they can now use that data to create more convincing phishing scams in the metaverse.

 The metaverse also presents new challenges for security solutions because the anti-phishing solutions that worked in the past won’t necessarily be effective in the metaverse.